Moritzbu/Migration-in-Scientific-Communities/README.md

 ## General Introduction

 This project models the scientific community regarding the spreading of ideas and research activity.
 Based on real publication data the dissemination of ideas is compared to simulated data using university ranking and Journal Impact Factors as parameters.
-Based on this first modell the implementation of a well known modell is driven (which one??).
-From this we can uncover other influences, aswell as to refine and describe our modell in more detail.
+Based on this the implementation of a Agent Based Modell gives rise on several impact factors.

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)